When to get a spinal X-ray for back pain

 - A fracture.
 A fracture is any loss of continuity in a bone.
 Some fractures are barely recognizable on an X-ray, such as a hairline fracture.

 - A broken bone.
-Similar to a fracture, a broken bone described a bone in the body that has lost its integrity.
+Similar to a fracture, a broken bone describes a bone in the body that has lost its integrity.

 - Arthritis.
 Arthritis is a condition where a joint’s cartilage, which typically lines the joint and allows the bones to glide over one another painlessly, wears away, resulting in painful bone-on-bone contact.